ooleem-generator/blog/content/Welcome.md

+---
+title: Welcome to Quartz
+---

-This is your new *vault*.
+This is a blank Quartz installation.

-Make a note of something, [[create a link]], or try [the Importer](https://help.obsidian.md/Plugins/Importer)!

-When you're ready, delete this note and make the vault your own.
+See the [documentation](https://quartz.jzhao.xyz) for how to get started.

+test1